 Do I need an attorney to file a personal injury protection insurance claim?

 Depending on your insurance company and the details of your accident, your claim may be very simple or very complex.
 An experienced personal injury lawyer can help you help you correctly file and get back to your life after an accident.
 At Maloney Law Group, we have assisted countless personal injury victims in getting the justice they deserve after an auto accident.
-Call to schedule your free consultation with a Maloney lawyer today.
+Call to schedule your consultation with a Maloney lawyer today.